 The Special Supplemental Nutrition Program for Women, Infants, and Children (WIC) helps to safeguard the health of low-income, nutritionally at-risk women, infants, and children up to age 5.
 The program provides supplemental foods, nutrition education such as breastfeeding promotion and support, and referrals to health and other social services.
 The U.S. Department of Agriculture’s Food and Nutrition Service (FNS) administers the program at the federal level, defining food packages by regulation to help ensure dietary quality and health eating habits.

 In fiscal year 2014, the total federal expenditure for WIC was $6.4 billion.
 Of that amount, $4.3 billion was for food costs.
 Other costs were related to program administration and evaluation, the Farmers’ Market Nutrition Program, special projects, and infrastructure.
-Although the State agencies provide monthly data on total food costs, participant food costs, and total rebates received, the information is reported in aggregate.
-This study sought to estimate average per-participant food package costs by participant category and food package type and total food costs by WIC-eligible food category to estimate the effect of WIC on the market for WIC-eligible foods.
+Although the state agencies provide monthly data on total food costs, participant food costs, and total rebates received, the information is reported in aggregate.
+This study sought to supplement administrative data by estimating average per-participant food package costs by participant category and food package type and total food costs by WIC-eligible food category.

 As part of this project, Insight—